 The Woodburys were among the wealthy in early Anoka.
 The 1860 census states Albert's occupation as a dealer in real estate.
-He had a taxable real estate value of \$6,000 and a personal estate valued at \$1,150.
+He had a taxable real estate value of him. \$6,000 and a personal estate valued at \$1,150.
 Albert was active in the Masonic Lodge and was named the Anoka Lodge's first Grand Master.
 He was also a collector of taxidermy birds.
 One bird in his collection was a wild pigeon and many years after Albert's death, the bird created quite a stir since so few had ever been mounted and by then, the wild pigeon was extinct.
 Albert had brought a case of the stuffed birds to Anoka, said to be "the work of an expert Taxidermist" and displayed them in his home.
-After his death, the birds were taken to his father's house where they remained for many years before being donated to the Anoka City Library where the birds remained until 1965.
-When the new library was built, Albert's bird collection was disposed of, but the pigeon was given to Anoka High School where it remained for many more years.

 In January of 1860, a murder suspect was put on trial in the Fourth District Court in Anoka.
 There were to be 18 jurors, Albert Woodbury among them.
-For reasons unknown, he did not "answer to his name" when the jury members were called, so he was fined for not appearing that day.
+For reasons unknown. he did not "answer to his name" when the jury members were called, so he was fined for not appearing that day.

-An ad appeared on the front page of the Anoka Republican on September 14, 1861.
-It read: "Smiley and Woodbury, Brokers.
+An ad appeared on the front page of the Anoka Republican on September 14, "Smilev and Woodbury,

+Brokers.
 Buy and sell, Exchange Land Warrants, State and County Scrip.
 Collections made and funds remitted at current rates of exchange.
 Taxes paid by any county in the state."
 Their office was in Anoka.

-When the Civil War broke out, seven men from Anoka were the first to volunteer to help put down the rebellion.
-They served in the First Minnesota Infantry.
-Albert assigned "his commercial responsibilities to his brother", Charles, and began trying to raise a company for the First Infantry.
-That unit, however, had filled up almost immediately after the call was issued and had an excess of their number.
+When the Civil War broke out, Albert assigned "his commercial responsibilities to his brother", Charles, and began trying to raise a company for the First Infantry.
+That unit, however, had filled up almost immediately after the call was issued and had in excess of their number.
 Albert's efforts did not come to completion until he met up with William Hotchkiss.
 Hotchkiss wanted to raise a battery of light artillery and Albert joined him in the effort.
 It was February 24, 1862, when Albert enlisted and began working to recruit men for an artillery battery.
 As a result of his efforts, Albert was commissioned a lieutenant in the Second Minnesota Battery of Light Artillery on March 1, 1862.

-Albert probably went south with the Battery when they first left Minnesota in early May, but his stay in the south was short.
+Albert probably went south the with the Battery when they first left Minnesota in early May, but his stay in the south was short.
 His muster sheets for May and June of 1862 have "not stated" on the "present or absent" line.
 In July, his muster sheet notes that he was "absent" on "recruiting service in Minnesota by order of General Halleck."
 Illness had already taken a toll on the men of the Battery by this time and they were no longer at full strength.
-Being well known in the Anoka and northern Hennepin Counties, sending Albert home to recruit made a good deal of sense.
+Being well known in Anoka and northern Hennepin Counties, sending Albert home to recruit made a good deal of sense.
 He did his job well as more men from his home area served in the Battery than from any other county in the state.
-When he reported back to the Battery on September 27, he brought 26 new recruits with him.
+When he reported back to the Battery on September 27, he brought 26 new recruits with